ePages-de/epages-devportal/_posts/2019/2019-07-24-how-to-transpile-node-modules-with-babel-and-webpack-in-a-monorepo.md

 The performance caveats that ensue due to the fact that `require.resolve()` interacts with the file system are acceptable, since this occurs only at build time.
 Also, it worked!!
 Using this modified version we are able to check if all our dependencies are transpiled or not, but it doesn't end there.
+There is an ongoing discussion on the pull request, but so far our solution has worked reliably for us.

 ## Our final solution